 Generally speaking, adaptogens can be classified as either calming/relaxing or stimulating/energizing.
-Stimulating adaptogens are the best choice for boosting mental or physical energy.
-Some adaptogens for energy are Lion's mane mushroom, Cordyceps, Reishi, Rhodiola root, Ashwagandha root, Siberian ginseng, and Maca root.
+Stimulating adaptogens are the best choice for boosting mental or physical energy and fighting physical and mental fatigue.

 7 Best Adaptogens For Energy

 Let's first begin by understanding the adaptogen energy-increasing mechanism.
-According to research (1), adaptogens may enhance physical endurance, reduce fatigue and improve the brain's performance.
+According to research (2), adaptogens may enhance physical endurance, reduce fatigue and improve the brain's performance.

-Adaptogens appear to be able to balance the stress response by controlling the hypothalamic-pituitary (HPA) (3) axis and cortisol release, which boosts the body's energy output.
+Adaptogens appear to balance the stress response by controlling the hypothalamic-pituitary (HPA) (4) axis and cortisol release, which boosts the body's energy output.
 This adaptogenic effect is believed to increase energy transfer, allowing the body to utilize its resources more effectively.

 The seven best adaptogens for energy are:

 1. Lion's Mane Mushroom

 One of the best adaptogens to support healthy cognitive performance, increased energy levels, and a sharp mind is Lion's mane mushroom or Hericium Erinaceus.